Americans Living Paycheck to Paycheck

 Some of the more common questions we get asked.
 Don’t see your question here?
 Contact us today.

 If you want to change your life, you must do something different.
-And in the personal finance, working with a good coach can be the first step.
-Clients often comment that they are surprised how reasonably priced our services are for the impactful benefits on their life.
+And in the realm of personal finance, working with a good coach can be the first step.
+Clients often comment that they are surprised how reasonably priced our services are for the impact it has on their life.

 Realistically, we all afford what we choose to afford.
 For most families, the savings from not going out to eat one month will more than pay for a coaching session.

 What is the difference between a Financial Coach and an Investment Adviser or Financial Planner?

 A Financial Coach considers every aspect of your life as it relates to money.
 We address your family’s values, emotions, relational IQ, and goals.The Financial Plan that you and we develop for you and your family is custom designed just for you.
 For example, you may come to us with the question “What mutual fund should I buy in my IRA?” and our answer will be a deep-dive conversation with you where we, together, determine if your financial foundation is secure enough to be at the point where you can invest.